France-ioi/algorea-devdoc/forum/data-model.md

 As a forum thread has `participant, item` as key, which does not correspond to any existing table, it has to be implemented on its own table.
 It also requires specific permissions which are described on the permission page.

-One of the major property of a thread (except PK) is the status.
+One of the major property of a thread (except its PK) is the status.
 It can be:
 - waiting_for_participant: the thread is opened, waiting for the participant to answer
 - waiting_for_trainer: the thread is opened, waiting for the trainer to answer
 - closed: the thread is currently closed (may be reopened later), meaning the participant's questions have been answered